hpi-sam/digital-fuesim-manv/backend/README.md

 Note that all changes in model and migration files have to be imported in [`src/database/data-source.ts`](./src/database/data-source.ts) before using them.

 You can use the npm script `db:purge` to remove all elements from the database.

+#### Without a database

+If you want to, you can also disable the database.
+Set the environment variable `DFM_USE_DB` (in [`../.env`](../.env)) to `false` to achieve this.
+Note however that this results in a) all history being saved in memory instead of on disk, and b) once the backend exits, for whatever reason, all data is gone forever.